-The scheme provides 470 new mixed-tenure apartments alongside local amenities in a new public square and a 180-seat theatre; the tower block is octagonal in shape, providing the majority of plots with corner balconies, and this is partnered with a pioneering CLT block of 8 storeys.
+The scheme provides 470 mixed-tenure apartments alongside local amenities in a new public square and a 180-seat theatre; the tower block is octagonal in shape, providing the majority of plots with corner balconies, and this is partnered with a pioneering 8-storey block.

 The environment was a key driver in the concept, and communal roof gardens with spectacular views, a number of green roofs and 500 bicycle spaces were incorporated from the outset to further the development’s green credentials.